 Governor Spotswood tried to steer where the new development in the Piedmont would occur.
 Encouraging new settlement in the James River watershed above the Fall Line might have made sense to him.
 Ships sailing up the James River had access to more wharves than on any other river.
 Settlers upstream of the falls on the James River could build roads to connect inland plantations to the great number of ships already using the James River below the rapids.

 Spotswood choose to push for new settlement in the Rappahannock River watershed, probably because he mixed opportunities for personal economic gain with his official responsibilities.
 A rival in Virginia, William Byrd II, had already acquired patents to the land around the falls of the James River.
-As described by one writer4
+As described by one writer:4

-Spotswood acquired significant amounts of land near the Rappahannock River.
-He built his own iron production facility, the Tubal Works, in the county named after him - Spotsylvania.
-In 1714, he arranged for supposedly-abandoned immigrants from the German Palatinate and Swiss cantons to be settled on lands he controlled at Germanna.
+Using his authority as governor, Spotswood acquired significant amounts of land near the Rappahannock River.
+In 1714, he arranged for immigrants from the German Palatinate and Swiss cantons to be settled on lands he controlled and build Fort Germanna.
 Spotswood disguised their primary activity, to develop his iron deposits, by describing the settlers as defenders of the frontier.
-When he decided to assess the threat of French invasion through the gaps in the Blue Ridge, he combined the 1716 military-oriented trip with a real estate tour and the route of the "Knights of the Golden Horseshoe" expedition took the travelers into the headwaters of the Rappahannock River.
+That justified the Governor's Council authorization to provide food and gunpowder to the new settlers in the backcountry:5

 possible settlement paths up Rappahannock and James rivers